What￼ is Sound Walk Sunday?

 How will an entry be selected for an award?

-A qualified jury composed of personalities from sound art & design and from walking art, will discuss the contributed works that are made available during 1 – 8 September 2019, awarding one prize.
+Shortlisted pieces will be reviewed by a qualified jury composed of personalities from sound art & design and from walking art, who will assess the shortlisted pieces and award the “Jury” award.
 The jury’s decision is final and it it reserves the right to declare void any entry.
-Three pieces will be shortlisted, announced and promoted.
-The piece that gets the most jury votes will receive the Sound Walk Sunday 2019 award.

 Why am I being asked to make a donation?